 Increasing Networking Opportunities for Virtual Event Attendees

 “I’m tired of talking to the squirrels outside my window, who can I talk to?”

-The lack of networking is one of the largest complaints from virtual event attendees.
+The lack of networking is one of the most significant complaints from virtual event attendees.
 Do what you can with these tips:

-- Promote quick chat and polling- Respond quickly – whether in session or in chat for chatbox communication.
-The faster you work the more chatter will take place.
-Work fast through polls too- give attendees 30 second time limits to answer a poll- it’s a single click, they should truly be able to handle it!
+- Promote quick chat and polling- Respond quickly – whether in session or chat for chatbox communication.
+The faster you work, the more chatter will take place.
+Work fast through polls, too- give attendees 30 second time limits to answer a poll- it’s a single click, they should genuinely be able to handle it!

 - Have your own online community, forum, or action center?
 Elevate your online community by posting all of the PDFs, links, and information suggested by speakers inside your system, whatever that is- this will keep the conversation going!